The Role of the Litigation Attorney

 The investigation process can include locating witnesses, taking witness statements, gathering documents, interviewing the client, and investigating the facts leading to the dispute.

-Litigation attorneys often engage in pre-litigation settlement discussions to attempt to resolve the matter before a lawsuit is actually filed.
+Litigation attorneys often engage in pre-litigation settlement discussions to attempt to resolve the matter before a lawsuit is filed.

 A variety of pleadings and motions must be filed with the court on behalf of both the plaintiff or the defendant in a lawsuit.

 Plaintiff attorneys will draft and file a summons and complaint to initiate the lawsuit, and defense attorneys typically draft answers and sometimes counterclaims in response to that initial complaint.
-Defense attorneys collaborate with their clients to investigate the allegations of the lawsuit in order to formulate these responses.
+Defense attorneys collaborate with their clients to investigate the allegations of the lawsuit to formulate these responses.

 Litigation attorneys might also draft a variety of pretrial motions, including motions to strike or dismiss evidence or to change the venue or location of the trial.
-They might file motions for judgments rendered on the basis of the pleadings so no court appearance is necessary.
+They might file motions for judgments rendered on the basis of the pleadings, so no court appearance is necessary.